SharePoint/PnP-Guidance/articles/sharepoint-metadata-site-navigation-and-publishing-site-features.md

  **Caution:**
 - When you add apps to public-facing SharePoint sites that use the Publishing template, do not clear the **Use Remote Interfaces permissions** checkbox in Site Permissions.
-Enabling CSOM for anonymous users presents a possible information disclosure risk—it divulges much more information than you would anticipate.
+Enabling CSOM for anonymous users presents a possible information disclosure risk???it divulges much more information than you would anticipate.
 That said, even with access to the full CSOM, SharePoint permissions still apply.
 Anonymous users will only be able to see lists or items that have been explicitly made available to anonymous users.
 More than what you see on the webpage is available to anonymous users via CSOM and REST.
 - Unless absolutely necessary, do not clear the **Require Use Remote Interfaces permission** checkbox when anonymous access permissions are enabled on a SharePoint on-premises Publishing site.
 Doing so could expose both published and unpublished site content to anonymous users, and could leave your site open to a denial of service attack.